 If only a general estimate is possible based on information given for the project, we initiate the Discovery Phase to clarify requirements, identify risks, and specify estimates of startup costs.

 The Discovery Phase is crucial for moving forward with complex projects.
-Depending on risks and complexity, three types of outcomes are possible,
+Three types of outcomes are possible depending on risks and complexity:

 - Detailed feature list from which the team breaks down main features into smaller ones.

-Visual presentations are required for startup development projects with too many unknown details or for complex domains where a detailed feature list might not be enough to determine startup costs for commercial development.
+Visual presentations are required for startup development projects with too many unknown details or for complex domains where a detailed feature list might not be enough to estimate startup costs for commercial development.

 - Clickable prototype – Visual presentation of a future product or its part.